-It may be quite hard to write a regular resume, but when it comes to creating an entry level IT resume with no experience, the task might seem even harder to complete.
+It may be quite hard to write a regular resume, but when it comes to creating an entry-level IT resume with no experience, the task might seem even harder to complete.
 When you have just finished college and have no work experience yet, it’s difficult to fill three-quarters of a blank page.

 Firstly, your resume will be looked at by a human resources manager who will search for special “buzz words” specific to your field.
 After that, a hiring manager will represent the second part of the test.
 In other words, you need to make sure your document is written professionally.
-Follow the advice from our it resume writers and learn what a perfect entry level IT resume should look like.
+Follow the advice from our IT resume writers and learn what a perfect entry-level IT resume should look like.

 Use Attention-Getting Resume Design

-Entry level IT resume objective should be short and to the point.
+Entry-level IT resume objective should be short and to the point.
 For instance, “To obtain a full-time position in the area of Information Technology” is a good one.

-Education section is also necessary, so don’t underestimate its importance, especially when it’s your very first resume.
+The education section is also necessary, so don’t underestimate its importance, especially when it’s your very first resume.
 Include relevant information about when and where you obtained the degree.

-It’s significant to fill your entry level IT resume with certifications and education information to help the recruiters understand you have enough training to be considered for the job.
+It’s significant to fill your entry-level IT resume with certifications and education information to help the recruiters understand you have enough training to be considered for the job.

-The other option you should consider is writing resume critique to show the value of your candidacy.
+The other option you should consider is writing a resume critique to show the value of your candidacy.